 - If your potatoes are smooth-skinned, scrub them well and peel them in alternative stripes so that strips of skin remain.
 If, on the other hand, the skin of your potatoes is rugged and grainy, peel it off completely (no need to scrub) then rinse the potatoes well in cold water.

-- Cut the potatoes into even chunks, about the size of a bite.
-Place them in a saucepan large enough to accommodate them, cover with cold water, and add a teaspoon coarse salt.
+- Cut the potatoes into even chunks, about 2 cm (3/4 inch) in width.
+Place them in a saucepan large enough to accommodate them, cover with cold water, and add 1 teaspoon coarse salt.
 Set over high heat, cover, bring to a low boil, then lower the heat to medium and cook for 5 minutes.

 - As soon as the water boils, pour the fat into a rimmed baking sheet, and place the sheet in the oven, so the fat and baking sheet will heat up.

-- Remove the baking sheet from the oven, pour the potatoes onto the sheet, sprinkle with sea salt, and stir well to coat with the fat.
+- Remove the baking sheet from the oven, pour the potatoes onto the sheet, and stir well to coat with the fat.